Physsionist/deep_architecture/README.md

 ### Dataset

-We used 10,113 images of buildings that could be classified under 25 architectural styles (labels). (<a href="https://www.kaggle.com/datasets/dumitrux/architectural-styles-dataset"> Source</a>)
+We used 10,113 images of buildings from 25 architectural styles (class labels). (<a href="https://www.kaggle.com/datasets/dumitrux/architectural-styles-dataset"> Source</a>)

-It is a mix between images scraped from Google Images and the dataset from <a href="https://link.springer.com/chapter/10.1007/978-3-319-10590-1_39"> this paper </a>.
+The images were a mix of images scraped from Google Images and the dataset from <a href="https://link.springer.com/chapter/10.1007/978-3-319-10590-1_39"> this paper </a>.

+We also performed data augmentation (i.e., making slight modifications to images, such as rotations, to generate more synthetic data).
+This is a regularization technique that can help reduce overfitting when training our model later.

 ### Model

-ResNet-18

-> Lightweight

-Data Augmentation (image flipping)
+We used the ResNet-18 CNN model.

+> *Rationale:* Deeper neural networks are more difficult to train.
+Residual learning can help ease the training of networks that are substantially deeper than those used previously.
+In residual learning, the layers in a CNN are reformulated as learning residual functions with reference to the layer inputs, instead of learning unreferenced functions.
+Empirical evidence suggests that these residual networks are easier to optimize, and can gain accuracy from considerably increased depth.

+### Training Procedure

 Cyclic Learning Rate